aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 {{% /alert %}}

-The following code example shows how to work with tracking changes:
+The following code example demonstrates how to work with tracking changes:
 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-TrackChanges-WorkWithTrackChanges.java" >}}

-The following code example shows how revisions are generated when a node is moved within a tracked document:
+The following code example demonstrates how revisions are generated when a node is moved within a tracked document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-TrackChanges-GenerateRevisionsWhenMovingNode.java" >}}